Positive Leadership Leads to Positive Behaviors

 Types of Positive Leadership

-There are five types of positive leadership, each shares the common theme of maintaining and encouraging the highest level of behavior.
+There are five types of positive leadership and each one shares the common theme of maintaining and encouraging the highest level of behavior.
 They are:

 - Transformational Leadership – Transformational leaders have the ability to motivate their followers to look beyond their own interests.
 They’re able to guide and direct their behavior in order to achieve common goals.

 - Spiritual Leadership – this form of leadership focuses on the abilities, interests and needs of both the leader and the follower.
-Spiritual leaders possess strong morals and values and they development those values in others.
+Spiritual leaders possess strong morals and values and they help to develop those values in others.